 Jonathan specialises in property disputes.

-Jonathan is particularly experienced on matters relating to mixed-use developments.
-He regularly advises land owners, developers, institutional lenders and indemnity providers on matters such as easements; restrictive covenants; tenants' rights of first refusal; development agreements; overage; commercial lease interpretation; the Electronics Communications Code; collective enfranchisement; variation of leases and service charges.
+Jonathan is particularly experienced on matters relating to mixed-use developments and he regularly advises developers, landlords and leaseholders on matters such as tenants' rights of first refusal; lease interpretation; collective enfranchisement; lease extensions; Right to Manage claims; variation of leases and service charges.

 Jonathan's practice also encompasses co-ownership disputes and applications for orders for sale/TOLATA claims.
 He successfully argued for a resulting trust analysis in Chaudhary v Chaudhary EWCA Civ 758; 2 F.L.R.
 1526; Fam.
 Law 1257 and has been involved in a number of cases involving the bona fides of a declaration of trust: Tigris Industries Inc v Ghassemian EWCA Civ 269; Saranovic v Saranovic Times, March 21, 2017; and Premium Jet AG v Sutton EWHC 186 (QB).

 For many years Jonathan wrote a popular monthly update on Service Charges and Estate Management.
 He now edits chambers' update with the same title.

 He has appeared at all levels of tribunals and courts from the First-tier Tribunal (Property Chamber) to the Court of Appeal (twice without a leader) and the Supreme Court.
 He also has experience of representing parties in arbitration and mediation.